Home of the MinGW and MSYS Projects

 - GNU Binutils for Windows (assembler, linker, archive manager)

-- A command-line installer (mingw-get) for MinGW and MSYS deployment on MS-Windows
+- A command-line installer, with optional GUI front-end, (mingw-get) for MinGW and MSYS deployment on MS-Windows

 MSYS, a contraction of "Minimal SYStem", is a Bourne Shell command line interpreter system.
 Offered as an alternative to Microsoft's cmd.exe, this provides a general purpose command line environment, which is particularly suited to use with MinGW, for porting of many Open Source applications to the MS-Windows platform; a light-weight fork of Cygwin-1.3, it includes a small selection of Unix tools, chosen to facilitate that objective.